andyljones/boardlaw/docs/index.rst

     :alt: A plot of time-till-perfect-play against board size
     :width: 640

-(FWIW this stalls out at 11x11, and figuring out why is on my to-do list)

 'Perfect play' is judged by 'being on-par with `MoHex <https://github.com/cgao3/benzene-vanilla-cmake>`_', which claims perfect play on boards up to size 9x9.